 Who should attend

-This event is open to the general public but most helpful for business, their advisers and other enforcers.
+These eventare open to the general public but most helpful for trade association, trade bodies, business, their advisers and other enforcers.

 Contact us